-I spent a blissful couple of days in Groton State Forest this summer (not long enough).
-My home base was Ricker Pond State Park, which was recommended by one of the Vermont State Park rangers as being on the quiet side (I’m always looking for quiet).
-I slept in a lean-to near the shores of Ricker Pond, but each day I set out to explore the lakes, ponds, mountains, bogs, and woods that make this place so special.
+My most recent home base within Groton State Forest was Ricker Pond State Park, which was recommended by one of the Vermont State Park rangers as being on the quiet side (we’re always looking for quiet).
+I slept in a lean-to near the shores of Ricker Pond, but each day I set out to explore the rest of the lakes, ponds, mountains, bogs, and woods that make this place so special.
 Here are my favorite adventures in Groton State Forest.

-I love exploring the flora and fauna of bogs, and Peacham Bog is one of the largest and most beautiful bogs in all of Vermont.
-Peacham Bog Natural Area encompasses 728 acres, but the bog itself is about 200 acres.
-It’s considered a dome bog, which means that it rises slightly above the local topography.
-I hiked the 4.5-mile Peacham Bog Loop Trail, which took about 4 hours with a stop for lunch.
+I recently hiked the 4.5-mile Peacham Bog Loop Trail, which took about 4 hours with a stop for lunch.
 I didn’t see anyone else on the hike, but I did discover an abundance of songbirds (various warblers), millions of dragonflies, and the carnivorous pitcher plant, which was in flower and really beautiful.

 The Peacham Bog Loop Trail begins at the nature center on Boulder Beach Road.
 Pay careful attention to your map and the signage as you’re hiking, because there are a lot of connecting trails.
 I took a wrong turn at one point, and could only back track to find where I went wrong.
 Lesson learned.
 The bog itself is a great place for a picnic — just follow the boardwalk to the lonely bench.
 This marks the halfway point if you’re following the Peacham Bog loop.